iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/7_objective_and_cost_counters.rst

      - costs related to the user defined relations of type 2 (see section 7),

 The cost accounting rows are further separated into the following schemes:

 .. list-table::
    :widths: 80 110
    :header-rows: 0

    * - :math:`name`
-     - total costs across all regions, load regions and time steps; ::math:`func` is the objective function (see below),
+     - total costs across all regions, load regions and time steps; :math:`func` is the objective function (see below),
    * - :math:`name.........ttt`
      - total costs across all regions and load regions per time step,
    * - :math:`name....rr`